Confinement and chiral symmetry breaking in holography: a smooth switch-off: Confinement/deconfinement transition

 \section{Confinement/deconfinement transition}

 The presence or absence of confinement can be diagnosed by including open strings in the geometry whose endpoints are anchored at the boundary and represent infinitely heavy external quarks \cite{Maldacena:1998im,Brandhuber:1998bs}.
 We consider a quark–antiquark pair separated along one of the non-compact spatial directions, which we take to be $x$ (but not the compact $z$ direction).
+Note that in the interpolating geometry (\ref{eq:intermetric}) the off diagonal terms vanish on the boundary so the usual identification for the coordinates of the Wilson loop remains sensible.
 Thus we will be generically interested in a string with a profile $x(r)$.
 For interacting quarks the string dips into the bulk of AdS reaching a minimum radial value of $r_{min}$.

 The dynamics of the string is governed by the Nambu–Goto action evaluated in the interpolating geometry \eqref{eq:intermetric},

 where primes denote derivatives with respect to $r$.
 Since the Lagrangian depends on $x$ only through its derivative, there is a conserved quantity,